How adversarial attacks can disrupt seemingly stable accurate classifiers: Introduction

 \section{Introduction}

 Adversarial attacks aim to slightly modify a piece of input data in such a way as to significantly change the output of a model.
-As such, they exploit sensitivities and instabilities in neural networks.
-Recent work \cite{bastounis2021mathematics} has shown that such instabilities are somewhat inevitable, even in relatively small networks consisting of just two layers where the number of neurons is linear in the input data dimension.
-On top of this, there exist simple algorithms enabling a malicious attacker to produce adversarial perturbations quite easily in many cases \cite{chaubey2020universal}.
+The sensitivity of neural networks to small perturbations like these has been widely studied since they were first reported in deep networks in~\cite{szegedy2013intriguing}.
+Simple algorithms exist which enable a malicious attacker to produce adversarial perturbations quite easily in many cases \cite{chaubey2020universal}.
+Recent works~\cite{bastounis2021mathematics, Bastounis2023530} have shown that such instabilities are somewhat inevitable, even in relatively small networks consisting of just two layers where the number of neurons is linear in the input data dimension.
 It is remarkable, therefore, that these same instabilities are rarely triggered by random perturbations to the input data -- even when these random perturbations may be much larger than destabilising adversarial perturbations.

-This `paradox of apparent stability' is demonstrated in Figure~\ref{fig:histograms} for a standard convolutional neural network trained on CIFAR-10 images~\cite{cifar10}.
-Although the majority of images in both the training and test data sets are susceptible to small adversarial attacks (Panel (a)), random perturbations even an order of magnitude larger mostly fail to cause the images to be misclassified (Panel (b)).
-These experiments are discussed in detail in Section~\ref{sec:experiments}.
+This \emph{paradox of apparent stability} is demonstrated in Figure~\ref{fig:histograms} for a standard convolutional neural network trained on CIFAR-10 images~\cite{cifar10}.
+Although the majority of images in both the training and test data sets are susceptible to small adversarial attacks (panel (\emph{a})), random perturbations even an order of magnitude larger mostly fail to cause the images to be misclassified (panel (\emph{b})).
+Further experimental results on other image classification datasets, including using pre-trained foundation models, are summarised in Table~\ref{tbl:benchmark-summary} and discussed further in Section~\ref{sec:experiments}.

 Several explanations for the causes of adversarial examples have been proposed in the literature.
 An early work on the subject~\cite{goodfellow2014explaining} suggested that adversarial images simply live in regions of the data space to which the data distribution assigns low probability.
 A variant of this idea, discussed in~\cite{khoury2018geometry}, suggests that adversarial attacks perturb inputs in a way that moves them in an orthogonal direction to the local data manifold.
 This results in adversarial images which exist in a region of data space where no training data could have been sampled, and the decision surfaces of the network are therefore relatively pathological.
 Other suggested mechanisms include the dimpled manifold hypothesis \cite{shamir2021dimpled}, boundary tilting \cite{tanay2016boundary}, and the existence of uncountably large families of special distributions for which instabilities are expected \cite{bastounis2021mathematics}.
 However, none of these frameworks rigorously account for and explain the paradoxical simultaneous robustness of these classifiers to random perturbations whose size could be several times larger than that of the adversarial ones.